dhruvbird/fs-notifier/README.md

 used to match against file names.
 If multiple regular expressions match a single file name for a given script, then that file is processed just once.

+The configuration entry with a key of ```smtp``` indicates the SMTP configuration used to send out email in case of script execution failures.

 ## Installing